escodb/mc2/README.md

 responses it's received from a `Store`, keeping track of the latest version ID and value it saw for each key.
 An `Actor<T>` interacts with a `Store<Path, Db<T:
-Clone>>` and has the following methods that correspond with the low-level item operations in the VaultDB design.
+Clone>>` and has the following methods that correspond with the low-level item operations in the EscoDB design.

 - `get(path: &Path) -> Option<T>`: loads the given document and its version ID
   from the store.